Mathias-Boulay/Java-Mods-Optimizer/README.md

  - Select your Minecraft mod
  - Wait for the process to complete !
  - **Enjoy !**

+*Note*:
-*Note*: You can see the progression of each steps with the various progress bars.
+- You can see the progression of each steps with the various progress bars.

+- All optimized mods are in the internal storage>Mods Optimizer>OUTPUT

 # Credits